Barthélemy Boganda Stadium

 Stade Barthélemy Boganda, in Bangui, is the national stadium of the Central African Republic.
-It is located at Complexe Sportif Barthélemy Boganda and it is currently used mostly for football matches.
-The stadium has a maximum capacity of 35,000 for sports matches.
+It is located at Avenue de France and was used mostly for football matches.
+The stadium has a maximum capacity of 35,000.
 It is named after the former president of the country, Barthélemy Boganda.
+The venue is home to several popular football clubs in the country, including AS Tempête Mocaf.

-It was first constructed in 2003 by the Chinese company Complan, it first started on 16 June 2006 and completed on 30 December by president François Bozizé.
+Construction began in 2003 by the Chinese company Complan.
+The stadium was handed over to the Central African government on 16 June 2006 and was officially opened on 30 December by president François Bozizé.

-The stadium is home to one of several popular clubs in the country including AS Tempête Mocaf.
+During his visits to Kenya, Uganda, and the Central African Republic, Pope Francis celebrated Mass at the stadium on November 30, 2015.

+The stadium has not held a match since 2020 when it was sanctioned by FIFA as it no longer met international standards.